-4.8 ALLEGATIONS OF ACADEMIC MISCONDUCT IN SCHOLARLY ACTIVITY OR RESEARCH

-4.8.1 Research Responsibilities It is the responsibility of faculty and administrators at the University to create and sustain an atmosphere where honesty and integrity are paramount in the conduct and dissemination of research and scholarly and creative activity.
+4.8 ALLEGATIONS OF ACADEMIC MISCONDUCT IN SCHOLARLY ACTIVITY OR RESEARCH conduct and dissemination of research and scholarly and creative activity.
 This responsibility extends to documentation prepared for the purpose of securing assistance in the pursuit of scholarly activity or research.
 It is the particular responsibility of individual scholars and researchers to ensure that the quality of published works is maintained: products must be carefully reviewed prior to publication; the accomplishments of others must be recognized and cited; contributors must be given full acknowledgement; co-authorship must be conferred to those, and only those, who have made a significant contribution; and all (co-)authors must be willing and able to defend publicly their contribution to the published results.
 It is also the responsibility of the University administration and faculty to make undergraduate and graduate students aware (1) of the University's policies governing the conduct of scholarly activities and research, and (2) that students as well as faculty members are held to these policies while conducting research.